electron/rfcs/rfc-preload-realm.md

 ### Creating a new extension API

-Chrome's Manifest V3 extensions provide event routing and browser APIs through a [background service worker.](https://developer.chrome.com/docs/extensions/mv3/service_workers/) While leveraging the existing APIs provided by Chrome, we can add our own to extend its full set of functionality.
+Chrome's Manifest V3 extensions provide event routing and browser APIs through a [background service worker.](https://developer.chrome.com/docs/extensions/mv3/service_workers/) While leveraging the existing extension APIs provided by Chrome, we can add our own to extend its full set of functionality.

 Given the recent rise of generative AI, we'll look at how we might offer extensions the ability to summarize text using one in Electron.